gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 The assertion claim will return the result of the assertion execution or the possible errors.

-Implementers MUST return an object for each claim inside `assertion_claims` object with the following fields:
+Implementers MUST return an object for each claim inside `assertion_claims` element with the following fields:

 * `result` REQUIRED.
-Boolean: it indicates if the claim meets the assertion.
-If the claim is not found, does not match, OP does not understand any of the logical expression language member or any other problem resolving the value this element should be returned empty.
+Boolean: it indicates if the claim value meets the assertion.
+If the claim is not found, does not match, OP does not understand the expression or any other problem resolving the value, this element should be equal `null`.
-* `error` OPTIONAL, Any: When the OP is not able to understand one or more of the query members and error MAY be returned
+* `error` OPTIONAL, Any: Available information about the error resolving the assertion.

 The following is a non normative example of the response of an assertion claim